Dyspnea on Exertion (Exertional Dyspnea): Causes and Treatment

 Exertional dyspnea and its pathophysiology

 Dyspnea on exertion is caused by various factors.
 However, low body oxygenation is the key parameter, which is always present in people with this symptom.
-Mouth breathing and chest breathing are among the main additional causes of exertional dyspnea since they reduce body and brain oxygenation and create the sensation of air hunger (shortage of air).
-People with heart disease, cancer, diabetes, asthma, cystic fibrosis, COPD and many other chronic conditions are most likely to experience this debilitating symptom, as many studies found.
+Mouth breathing and chest breathing are among the main additional causes of exertional dyspnea since they reduce body and brain oxygenation and create the sensation of air hunger (shortage of air) like in people with heart disease and cancer.
+However, those who have diabetes or COPD (e.g., asthma or bronchitis) and many other chronic conditions are also most likely to experience this debilitating symptom, as many studies found.

 What do we know about their body oxygenation and breathing at rest?
 Why do people with chronic diseases, but not healthy people, experience exertional dyspnea?
 What are the main problems with oxygen transport in the sick?
 Consider this evidence.